MAORI art Curator: At the Centre, on the Margins

 Hei aha.
 I made sure, at his tangihanga, Piki te Aroha mārae, Rahiri settlement, that others (who also travelled north to pay their respects) understood my gratitude.
 He was a generous, generally diplomatic, colleague and his legacy and his contributions at Canterbury University, Christchurch Art Gallery, Te Papa and the Elam School of Fine Arts should rightly always be remembered.

 Getting out of art history was painful.
 Getting into art history was also laboured.
-In 1998, despite lengthy deliberations by the department, I had just secured a permanent Māori and Polynesian art history lectureship (both Ellis and Brown had also applied) at the University of Auckland.
+In 1998, despite lengthy deliberations by the department, I had just secured a permanent Māori and Polynesian art history lectureship at the University of Auckland.
 I had asked two people, one with a local and the other with an international reputation in the academic and in the arts community, for references.
 One was Head of a NZ art history department and the other Nicholas Thomas.
 Despite pledging support both proved duplicitous.
 Aside from a warm testimonial received from one other more senior overseas academic, the two previously mentioned referees requested confidentiality in their supplying intensely negative responses as to my experience and as to my suitability for the position and as to their opinions on my character.
-Only later was I able to access my university file sighting the references.
+A colleague alluded to their presence.
+Only later was I able to access my personal file at the university and sight the references.
 It clarified immediately why (along with the ‘Headlands’ debate) the appointment had been so protracted and why people were so ambivalent about my joining the department.
-A real shock.
+Deeply disappointing and a real shock.

 Around the same time my involvement with Nicholas Thomas was scaling down.
 Communication no longer took the form of letters and interviews but more spasmodically brief postcard notes and the odd authored articles posted over the years.